UK Corporate Governance Code

 Board composition and responsibility

-The board comprises three executive directors and one non-executive director.
+The board comprises four executive directors and one non-executive director.
 None of the directors are independent.
 The appointment of another non-executive director will be considered when it is judged appropriate.
 Given the size of the company it is not considered by the board that it is either necessary or appropriate to incur the cost of employing a separate chairman.
 All directors are required to retire and submit themselves for re-election at three yearly intervals.
 No director has a service agreement requiring more than twelve months’ notice of termination to be given.

 All directors receive management information in advance of board meetings, which are held monthly, and the board visits subsidiary companies as appropriate.
 There is a schedule of matters requiring board approval, including corporate strategy, acquisitions and disposals, key appointments and group funding strategy.
 All directors have access to the advice and services of the Company Secretary (and there are processes in place enabling directors to take independent legal advice at the company’s expense in the furtherance of their duties).